 3. Flush WordPress Permalinks Through phpMyAdmin

-The last method is by accessing the database and phpMyAdmin.
+The last method is by accessing the WordPress database and phpMyAdmin.
 Resetting WordPress permalinks in this method requires time and focus.

 Generally, you need to delete specific values from a specific field.
 We do this through the backend.

-Before starting, you need to get a backup of your database.
+Before starting, you need to get a backup of your website database.
 To access your database, head over to your cPanel and click on phpMyAdmin from the Database section

 Keep in mind, a simple mistake in this section could completely destroy your WordPress website.

 After logging in to phpMyAdmin, from the main page, click on the SQL tab.
 Copy and paste the code below in the code section: